Secret Six (comics): Ongoing series

-The book's final storyline featured Bane leading the Secret Six on an ill-fated mission to Gotham City, where they plan to kill Catwoman, the Red Robin, Batgirl and Azrael.
+The book's final storyline featured Bane leading the Secret Six on an ill-fated mission to Gotham City, where they plan to kill Catwoman, Red Robin, Batgirl, and Azrael.
 However, upon their arrival the team is met by a veritable army of superheroes ranging from Green Lantern and the Huntress to the Justice League and the Teen Titans.
-Despite the overwhelming odds, the members of the Secret Six make one last stand, and were defeated and incarcerated.
+Despite the overwhelming odds, the members of the Secret Six make one last stand before being defeated and incarcerated.

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 Secret Six was relaunched in December 2014 with Gail Simone returning as the writer.
-The series features a completely new line-up, save Catman and Black Alice, including Strix, the Ventriloquist (Shauna Belzer), Ralph Dibny under the alias of Big Shot and a new character named Porcelain.
+The series features a completely new line-up, save Catman and Black Alice, including Strix, the Ventriloquist (Shauna Belzer), Ralph Dibny under the alias of Big Shot, and a new character named Porcelain.
 In the third issue of the series the Riddler was revealed to be the Mockingbird, while Big Shot was revealed to be the Riddler's mole on the team.
-In the next issue, Scandal Savage, the Rag Doll and Jeannette appear acting as operatives of Mockingbird, tracking down the team, but later the three characters become allies to the Secret Six and turn on the Riddler.
+In the next issue, Scandal Savage, Rag Doll, and Jeannette appear acting as operatives of Mockingbird, tracking down the team, but later the three characters become allies to the Secret Six and turn on the Riddler.